-In connection with our auto apps and the auto services modules imbedded in our enterprise clients' mobile apps, we have established an online-to-offline model where most of our enterprise clients have opted for electronic vouchers or barcodes which end customers receive through their mobile phones in our auto service process.
-At the same time, certain of our enterprise clients continue to opt for paper coupons, where each such paper coupons would carry a QR code to enable our auto service providers to verify such coupons through their auto app.
-Our online-to-offline service process is enabled by the auto service modules we develop for our enterprise clients' mobile apps and our auto app, which connect the online interface to offline service points seamlessly.
-Our online-to-offline service process provides a more accurate and convenient solution to our enterprise clients, auto service providers and end consumers.
+In connection with our after-sales apps and the automotive after-sales services modules imbedded in our enterprise clients' mobile apps, we have established an online-to-offline model where most of our enterprise clients have opted for electronic vouchers or barcodes which end customers receive through their mobile phones in our automotive after-sales service process.
+At the same time, certain of our enterprise clients continue to opt for paper coupons, where each such paper coupons would carry a QR code to enable our after-sales service providers to verify such coupons through their after-sales app.
+Our online-to-offline service process is enabled by the automotive after-sales service modules we develop for our enterprise clients' mobile apps and our after-sales app, which connect the online interface to offline service points seamlessly.
+Our online-to-offline service process provides a more accurate and convenient solution to our enterprise clients, after-sales service providers and end consumers.
 Set forth below is an illustrative graph of this service process.

-Our Auto eInsurance Business Process
+Our Insurance Intermediation Business Process

-The auto eInsurance policies we intermediate generally have a term of one year.
+The automobile insurance policies we intermediate generally have a term of one year.
 These policies are underwritten by insurance companies directly, and we are not a party to the insurance policy or any other agreements with the purchasers of the policies.